-Scenography & Costumes Nina Wetzel Music Nils Ostendorf sound Jochen Jezussek Dramaturgy Florian Borchmeyer lighting design Erich Schneider Film directed by Sébastien Dupouey & Thomas Ostermeier shooting Marcus Lenz, Sébastien Dupouey & Marie Sanchez Montage Sébastien Dupouey Original Sound Track Peter Carstens & Robert Nabholz Music Nils Ostendorf sound Jochen Jezussek Archives research Laure Comte & Bagage (Sonja Heitmein, Uschi Feldges) with Cédric Eeckhout, Irène Jacob, Blade Mc Alimbaye
+Scenography & Costumes Nina Wetzel Music Nils Ostendorf sound Jochen Jezussek Dramaturgy Florian Borchmeyer, Maja Zade lighting design Erich Schneider Film directed by Sébastien Dupouey & Thomas Ostermeier shooting Marcus Lenz, Sébastien Dupouey & Marie Sanchez Montage Sébastien Dupouey Sound Peter Carstens & Robert Nabholz Music Nils Ostendorf sound design Jochen Jezussek Archives research Laure Comte & Bagage (Sonja Heitmain, Uschi Feldges) with Cédric Eeckhout, Irène Jacob, Blade Mc Alimbaye

 Audiovisual archives **ciné-archives (fonds audiovisuel du Parti communiste français et du mouvement ouvrier), Line Press, Ina, CriticalPast, Framepool, RBB, UFA Bundesarchiv, "Avec le sang des autres" - Bruno Muel, "Mai 68 à Paris" - Claude Fassier, "Les Abattoirs de la SOCOPA" - Joce Hue, "Désossage de cuisse de bœuf" - Bruno Carteron, "La Belle et la Bête" - Jean Cocteau, "Tous les garçons et les filles" - Françoise Hardy/Claude Lelouch.